vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- New: Add support for a custom title page for PDF A4/A5 exports.
 - Update: Update openlayers lib from 7.3.0 to 9.0.0.
 No UI changes.
 - Update: Update golang from 1.20.3 to 1.21.8.
 No UI changes.
 - Fix: Finally fixed the unit tests.
 No UI changes.